 From: Alberta, Canada.
-LA Opera: Owen's Daughter in Omar (2022, debut); Shepherd in Tosca (2022); Barbarina in The Marriage of Figaro (2023).
+LA Opera: Owen's Daughter in Omar (2022, debut); Shepherd in Tosca (2022); Barbarina in The Marriage of Figaro (2023); Maid in The Dwarf (2024); Annina in La Traviata (2024).
 She joined the Domingo-Colburn-Stein Young Artist Program in 2022.

 Omani-born Canadian mezzo-soprano Deepa Johnny gained recognition in major competitions whilst still studying at Indiana University; she was awarded the Andre Bourbeau Best Canadian Artist award and the ICI Musique People’s Choice award at the 2022 Concours Musical International de Montreal competition and was the winner of the Western Canada District of the 2020 Metropolitan Opera National Council Auditions.